Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 Without further ado, let's talk about our three very different versions of the Sanaz culotte skirt by Coralie Bijasson, here we go!

-Sanaz is an elegant and feminine culotte skirt model, offered in two lengths: midi or long, created by Coralie Bijasson.
-With its waist marked by a shaped belt and its western cut on the front, it combines modernity and originality.
+Sanaz is an elegant and feminine culotte skirt pattern, offered in two lengths: midi or long, created by Coralie Bijasson.
+With its waist defined by a shaped belt and a western-style front yoke, it combines modernity and originality.

 Its discreet Italian pockets add a practical and refined touch, while the invisible side zipper ensures a neat finish.